-alnfile is the variable that defines the filename for an alignment that is to be used by the modelling routine.
+alnfile is the variable that defines the filename for an alignment that is to be used by the modeling routine.

 - Change the sequence variable assignment so that sequence is set to ferodoxM.
-This is the tag that you used in the FASTA file you submitted to ClustalW.

-Comment out "a.auto\align()" by putting a hash (#) at the start of that line.
-Save the updated file.

-- 10. Run the MODELLER script with cwMmodel.py.
+This is the tag that you used in the FASTA file you submitted to ClustalW. - Comment out "a.auto\align()" by putting a hash (#) at the start of that line. - Save the updated file. - 10.
+Run the MODELLER script with cwMmodel.py.
 It should finish in about a minute.
 The new model will be called 'ferodoxM', after the tag used in the new PIR file. - 11.
 Send ferodoxM.B9990001.pdb to ERRAT and save the plot as ferodoxM.ps or ferodoxM.jpg.
-Note which parts of the model have been improved due to the more accurate alignment.
+Note which parts of the model have been improved due to the more accurate alignment. - 12.
+Use Chimera to compare your model with the reference structure (1DUR). - 8